MicrosoftDocs/SupportArticles-docs/Viva/Glint/data-file-upload/fix-upload-invalid-unexpected-values-warnings.md

 To fix the issue, follow these steps:

-1. Review the employee attribute data file to identify rows where values are missing for the required fields.
+1. Review the employee attribute data file to identify rows in which values are missing for the required fields.
-1. Fill in the missing fields with valid values.
+1. Enter the missing fields with valid values.

     **Note**: For employees with only first names provided, populate the last name field with a hyphen (-) or a period (.).
 1. Save the file, and then upload it again to Viva Glint.